-Access Connections Active Protection System Lenovo Rescue and Recovery Secure Data Disposal the ThinkPad logo ThinkPad TrackPoint Ultrabay UltraConnect
+Lenovo Access Connections Active Protection System Rescue and Recovery Secure Data Disposal ThinkPad TrackPoint UltraConnect

 Intel, Intel SpeedStep, and Thunderbolt are trademarks of Intel Corporation in the U.S. and/or other countries.

 Microsoft, Windows, Direct3D, BitLocker, and Cortana are trademarks of the Microsoft group of companies.